We've independently reviewed this article to make sure it's as accurate as we can make it.

 A clogged air filter will impede airflow through your system, and it may shut itself down to avoid damage.

 If your filter is dirty, change it and see if the air conditioner turns on.
 And remember to change or clean it regularly in the future.

 Check For a Tripped Breaker or Blown Fuse

-Depending on your home, you either have circuit breakers or fuses at your main electrical panel.
-Confirm that the breaker or fuse for your air conditioner hasn’t tripped or blown.
+Depending on your home, you either have circuit breakers at your main electrical panel.
+Confirm that the breaker for your air conditioner hasn’t tripped.

 Check The Emergency Shutoff Switch

 Your air conditioner should have a disconnect mounted outside close to your condenser unit.
 Make sure it hasn’t been switched to the off position.

 You may have a switch that looks like a regular light switch located somewhere near your indoor unit.
 Make sure it’s switched on.